What is rifampicin?

 Rifampicin is an antibiotic used to treat serious bacterial infections.
 It may be prescribed by dermatologists for the treatment of:

-Rifampicin is active against a variety of organisms including Staphylococcus aureus, Staphylococcus epidermidis, Mycobacterium tuberculosis, Mycobacterium leprae, Neisseria meningiditis and Brucella species.
+Rifampicin is active against a variety of organisms including Staphylococcus aureus, coagulase negative staphylococcus, Mycobacterium tuberculosis, Mycobacterium leprae, Neisseria meningiditis and Brucella species.

 In New Zealand rifampicin is available as: